tackyunicorn/tackyunicorn.github.io/src/posts/building_a_zero_framework_personal_blog/index.md

 For goal 1, I've configured `jjoseph.me` as a custom domain on GitHub [Pages](https://github.com/tackyunicorn/tackyunicorn.github.io).
 Fingers crossed that Microsoft doesn't pull a [Heroku](https://help.heroku.com/RSBRUH58/removal-of-heroku-free-product-plans-faq) on me!

 To make page loads fast, I'm sticking to static site generation and keeping each page under 14kB.
 Why 14kB?
-I'd like to quote from `endtimes.dev`:
+I'd like to quote from [`endtimes.dev`](https://endtimes.dev/why-your-website-should-be-under-14kb-in-size/):

 > What is surprising is that a 14kB page can load much faster than a 15kB page — maybe 612ms faster — while the difference between a 15kB and a 16kB page is trivial.
 This is because of the TCP slow start algorithm.

-Learn more about this [here](https://endtimes.dev/why-your-website-should-be-under-14kb-in-size/)
+To help me get under 14kB, I'm using [`tdewolff/minify`](https://github.com/tdewolff/minify) to minify all HTML, CSS, and JavaScript files I serve.

 Finally, to ease publishing, I've decided to keeps things simple and resort to:
 - Pandoc + GNU Make